mariereed/Hackbright-Project/README.md

 Navigation:
 * Cloud returns to homepage
 * Avatar is a dropdown:
-  * Dashboard,
+  * Dashboard
-  * Timeline,
+  * Timeline
   * Logout

 Homepage:
-  Create new users,
+* Create new users,
-  Login
+* Login

 From the dashboard:
-  Unfavorite articles,
+* Unfavorite articles,
-  Follow and unfollow blogs,
+* Follow and unfollow blogs,
-  Upload profile photo and custom background,
+* Upload profile photo and custom background,

 Timeline:
-  Favorite and Hide articles,
+*Favorite and Hide articles,
-  View articles
+* View articles

 Article Page:
-  Favorite and Hide articles,
+* Favorite and Hide articles,
-  Back to timeline link returns to scrolled position
+* Back to timeline link returns to scrolled position

 ## Contributing